Act-wise Summary of Othello

 Act I of Summary of Othello

 First scene of act 1 opens on a street in Venice.
 Two men, Roderigo, a nobleman, and Iago, an ancient (captain) in the defense forces, are arguing.
 Roderigo is in love with a noble lady Desdemona, daughter of Brabantio, a Senator, and to win her love, he has paid heavy sums of money to Iago to pass his gifts to her and praise him to her.
 Roderigo wants to win her love and hopes to marry her.
 However, they now have news that Desdemona has eloped with Othello, a Moor (an African) who is a General in the defense forces.
 Roderigo is worried that he has lost his hope to marry her.
 Iago tells Roderigo that he hates Othello for promoting Cassio to the rank of lieutenant, a position that Iago thinks he himself deserves for this rank.
 Now Iago plans to bring about Othello’s downfall, and assures Roderigo that he will have Desdemona.
 They rush to Brabantio’s house and shout loudly until he comes out onto the balcony.
 Iago reveals to him that her daughter, Desdemona, has run away with Othello a Moor.
-Brabantio is enraged, and organizes a search party to find them.
+Brabantio is enraged and organizes a search party to find them.
 Roderigo joins them.
-Iago immediately move towards Othello and informs him about outbreak of their secret marriage and the Brabantio’s reaction
+Iago immediately move towards Othello and informs him about the outbreak of their secret marriage and the Brabantio’s reaction.

-Iago warns Othello that Brabantio may take a legal attempt to spoil their love marriage, but Othello is confident due to his strong position in military force.
+Iago warns Othello that Brabantio may take a legal attempt to spoil their love marriage, but Othello is confident because of his strong position in military force.
 Cassio comes to call him foran an urgent meeting about the prevailing situation in Cyprus.
 Iago reveals Othello’s secret marriage to Cassio.
 Brabantio’s party arrives there; Brabantio threatens Othello and accuses him of using witchcraft to seduce her daughter, Desdemona.
 Brabantio orders to arrest Othello but leaves him for the Duke’s summons to the emergency meeting in Cyprus.

 There are several reports from Cyprus that a Turkish ﬂeet is expected to attack.
 The meeting was called for how to be prepared and neutralize the attack.
-Othello joins the meeting accompanied by Cassio, Iago, Brabantio, and many others, and the Duke appoints Othello to lead the forces immediately to defend Cyprus from expected attack by Turkish fleet.
+Othello joins the meeting accompanied by Cassio, Iago, Brabantio, and many others, and the Duke appoints Othello to lead the forces immediately to defend Cyprus from the expected attack by Turkish fleet.
 Brabantio tells all the matter to the duke that Othello seduced her innocent daughter, Desdemona, using witchcraft and married her by foul means.
 At initially Duke promises him to support him if he really used witchcraft.
 When Brabantio discloses that the man is Othello, Duke calls him immediately to defend himself.
 Othello appears in front of Duke and reveals his courtship of Desdemona in a very sober and persuasive way.
-He tells that he did not use any witchcraft or any foul mean to marry her, but she was in love with him due to his adventurous life, and requests the Duke to call Desdemona so that she may justify herself.
+He tells that he did not use any witchcraft or any foul mean to marry her, but she was in love with him because of his adventurous life, and requests the Duke to call Desdemona so that she may justify herself.
 Duke agrees with him and orders Iago to bring Desdemona here.
 Iago, with a group, leaves to fetch her.
 After listening to Othello’s views, Duke declares in favor of Othello: “I think this tale would win my daughter too”.
 Meanwhile Desdemona arrives and reveals the entire story in front of Duke that she was never seduced by any other means but she is in true love with Othello.
 She thanks to her father for her upbringing, but now that she is married, her loyalty is to her husband, just as her mother’s loyalty was to Brabantio.
 Fathers must give way to husbands.
 Duke accepts their marriage and permits Desdemona to go with her husband, Othello.
 Duke orders Othello to go immediately to Cyprus to command its defense, and Desdemona requests to join his husband as well.
 The Duke grants her permission to join Othello.
 Othello, who was leaving for Cyprus that night, Stopped Iago to accompany and tell him to bring Desdemona later in another ship.
 He tells to Iago that Emilia, Iago’s wife, will be maid of Desdemona.
 As Othello departs, Brabantio warns him, “She has deceived her father, and may thee”, but Othello is confident of Desdemona’s love.

 Roderigo is depressed and Iago says him that such depression is stupid and convinces him to follow them to Cyprus and you must keep trying to win Desdemona.
 Iago tells him that soon she will become bored with Othello and there will be a chance for him.
 Iago assures to help him to get Desdemona and because he hates Othello, says he will help Roderigo have Desdemona and tells again Roderigo to bring plenty of money with him.
 Now, Iago is on stage, considers the situation in a soliloquy: He has consolidated his source of money, and he has heard a rumor that Othello has had sex with Emilia.
 Although Iago does not believe the rumor, he acts so just to feed his hatred against Othello.
 In addition, Iago will have Cassio’s position, which he deserves for him.